5 great Ireland road trips

 Ring of Kerry

 Beginning and ending at Killarney, the Ring of Kerry sits in the beautiful surrounds of Killarney National Park – and when it comes to stunning scenery, this is one of the island’s most lauded spots, loved by National Geographic and Vogue magazines alike.
-Ladies View (named for Queen Victoria and her ladies), with its sprawling vistas of the Lakes of Killarney, stands in stark contrast to the craggy Atlantic coast and Skellig Michael.
+Ladies View (named for Queen Victoria and her ladies), with its sprawling vistas of the Lakes of Killarney, stands in stark contrast to the craggy Atlantic coast and the dramatic spikes of the Skellig Islands.
 But both will take your breath away.

 This is also the heartland of quintessential Irish villages.
 Sneem, Waterville and Derrynane are just some of the brightly coloured, postcard-perfect stop-off points scattered throughout Kerry.
 It's almost impossible to pick just one highlight in the Ring of Kerry, but the Bog Village stands apart, a snapshot in time of an authentic thatched village.
 You’ll want to bring your camera for this one!

-Take the plunge into the 400-million-year-old caves at Cushendun – the site of the birth of Melisandre’s shadow-baby – or peek past Mussendun Temple to Downhill Beach below (Dragonstone, to fans).
-And it’s not just natural attractions that feature onscreen, with visitors welcome to Castle Ward and Inch Abbey, too.
+Explore the 400-million-year-old caves at Cushendun – where Melisandre’s shadow-baby was born – or peek past Mussenden Temple to Downhill Beach below (Dragonstone, to fans of the show).
+And it’s not just the natural attractions that people come to see.
+Visitors can enjoy guided tours, practice their skills with a bow and arrow, and even meet "direwolves" at a range of Game of Thrones® experiences throughout Northern Ireland.
 Just make sure to avoid the White Walkers if you make it to Tollymore Forest Park…

 Ireland's Ancient East

-Spanning 5,000 years of history across 17 counties, Ireland’s Ancient East shows you every face of the island – if you know where to look.
-Dotted across this verdant landscape are Megalithic tombs and medieval castles, holy treasures and ghostly Gothic architecture, rolling down to panoramic seascapes.
+Spanning 5,000 years of history across 15 counties, Ireland’s Ancient East shows you every facet of the island – if you know where to look.
+Dotted across this lush landscape are megalithic tombs and medieval castles, holy treasures and ghostly gothic architecture, rolling down to panoramic seascapes.

 You’ll find tombs that predate the pyramids, feuding families and paths that have seen footfall for millennia.
-Whether you're running from the witch’s ghost in St Canice’s Cathedral; exploring the 6th century monastic retreat of Glendalough; or gazing across the Celtic Sea from the world’s oldest lighthouse at Hook Head, one thing is for certain: Ireland’s ancient history is still very much alive.
+Whether you're running from the witch’s ghost in St Canice’s Cathedral, exploring the 6th century monastic retreat of Glendalough, or gazing across the Irish Sea from the world’s oldest lighthouse at Hook Head, one thing is for certain: Ireland’s ancient history is still very much alive.

 Wild Atlantic Way

-Windswept, untamed and uniquely Irish: the Wild Atlantic Way does what it says on the tin.
+Windswept, untamed and uniquely Irish: the Wild Atlantic Way is exactly what it sounds like.
 Extending over 2,500 km along the length of the west coast, from Kinsale in County Cork to Malin Head in County Donegal, this is the world’s longest defined coastal touring route.
 And what a route it is...

 Cruise along the magnificent Slieve League Cliffs, some of Europe’s highest; catch sight of Ireland’s only cable car on the Beara Peninsula; or pause for a picnic and some inspiration on the shores of Glencar Lake in spellbinding Yeats Country, County Sligo.
 Plus, the surfing along the west coast is second to none!
 Whatever you see along the Wild Atlantic Way, trust us: you won’t find its equal anywhere else.